Argentina's Fernandez weakened by vote but still in charge

 "We are going to deepen the transformation (of the country)," Fernandez, 60, said on Sunday night as results showed her coalition doing poorly.
 "The unleashing of these other movements is cause for us to redouble our efforts."

-Since winning re-election in 2011, Fernandez has nationalized Argentina's main energy company YPF (YPFD.BA), erected import barriers and imposed heavy-handed controls meant to stop capital flight and support the anemic peso currency.
+Since winning re-election in 2011, Fernandez has nationalized Argentina's main energy company YPF, erected import barriers and imposed heavy-handed controls meant to stop capital flight and support the anaemic peso currency.

 MASSA FOR PRESIDENT?